Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Below are some of the highest paying states for nurse practitioners like Psychiatric Nurses (BLS).

 Here are the high-paying cities for nurse practitioners (BLS):

 |San Francisco, CA||$85.18||$177,160|

 Although the BLS does not provide industry-specific data for Psychiatric Nursing, they do report that the employment of Nurse Practitioners is expected to increase by 40 percent by 2031.
 This expected growth is much higher than the average for all other occupations.

 The BLS has also identified several key factors for this acceleration, including an increased emphasis on preventive care and a greater demand for healthcare services from the aging population.

 Why You Should Pursue a Career as a Psychiatric Nurse

 Nurse Psychiatry is a desired specialty in the nursing field.
-Not only is it one of the top-paying careers, this specialization plays a vital role in the mental-health field.
+Not only is it one of the top-paying careers, but this specialization also plays a vital role in the mental health field.
 According to RegisteredNursing.org, the United States is experiencing an overall physician shortage, and psychiatrists are the second most highly recruited physicians.
 Since there are not enough psychiatrists available, Psychiatric Nurse Practitioners can help lessen the demand by providing comprehensive care and treatment.

 If you’re not a nurse but you’re interested in the profession, you can earn your BSN degree or enroll in one of several nursing programs at Unitek College.
 Jobs for both nurses and Psychiatric Nurses are in high demand, and employers are constantly looking for ambitious, bright, and compassionate individuals for their teams.
 It’s never too late to take that first step toward your dream nursing career.